Renumics/renumics-rag/README.md

 AZURE_OPENAI_ENDPOINT="Your Azure OpenAI endpoint"
 ```

 If you are using Hugging Face models, a .env file is not necessary.
-You can configure the embeddings model, retriever and the LLM in the config file (serttings.yaml).
-The default settings (taken from [settings file](./settings.yaml) are
+You can configure the embeddings model, retriever and the LLM in the config file (settings.yaml).
+The default settings (taken from [settings file](./settings.yaml) are:

 ```shell
 llm_type: 'openai'       # 'openai', 'hf' or 'azure'